davatron5000/htmlwithsuperpowers/docs/get-started/elements.md

 </template>
 ```

 The superpower :sparkles: of the `<template>` element is that it gets parsed by the HTML parser into a reusable and "inert" content fragment.
 That is, the browser will not attempt to do things like load replaced elements or execute scripts inside the template.
-The fragement created and be worked with as a parsed tree and inserted into the DOM relatively cheaply.
+The fragment can   be worked with as a parsed tree and inserted into the DOM relatively cheaply.

 ## `<slot>`